The number one hiring question WD-40 asks to protect their culture

 Unfortunately, in many companies, hiring for values alignment is done poorly, if at all.
-Hiring lessons are learned the hard way, by suffering the financial and reputational consequences of making the wrong choices.
+Hiring lessons are learned the hard way by suffering the financial and reputational consequences of making the wrong choices.
 But if you care about building a strong culture and an aligned brand, the company that makes the familiar blue and yellow can with the little red top can teach you a few things.

-WD-40 has kept its values aligned for over six decades by making them the heart and soul of the company.
+WD-40 has aligned its values for over six decades by making them the heart and soul of the company.
 On its culture homepage, WD-40 has the following message for applicants: “Please consider employment with WD-40 Company only if you feel as strongly about our values as we do.”
 Further down the page, to the right of a big red call to action to Apply Now, is the slam dunk question: “Do our company’s values resonate with you?”

 Whether you put it on your Web page for the world to see or include it in your job descriptions, “Do our company’s values resonate with you?” should find its way into your hiring process early.
-When values are placed at the forefront where they rightfully belong, you’ll find people who believe what you believe.
+When values are placed at the forefront where they belong, you’ll find people who believe what you believe.
 This leads to a stronger team and a stronger brand.

 Articulating Company Values

 To look for value alignment in your hiring process, you must provide potential employees with the information they need to answer it.